Skip to Content

 Seriously, these are the kind of activities everyone will remember for years to come.

-As for fun things to do to keep everyone entertained: think watching Christmas-themed movies, story-telling (favorite Christmas stories are always great!), or family games.
+As for fun things to do to keep everyone entertained, think of watching Christmas-themed movies, reading a Christmas story (favorite Christmas stories are always great!), or family games.

 Popcorn and hot cocoa are mandatory, of course!